geromeandrew/Blink-Counter/README.md

    cd <repository-directory>
    ```

-This is the repository-directory: https://github.com/geromeandrew/Blink-Counter.git
+This is the repository-url: https://github.com/geromeandrew/Blink-Counter.git

 ### Install Project Requirements